xiasiliang-hit/ethminer/README.md

 We can make ETH miner hardware ! we can also make Bitcoin machine !
 It is a coposition of software and hardware.

-contact wx 81843824
+contact wechat 81843824
-email xiasiliang@gmail.com !
+email xiasiliang@gmail.com

 Please notice the reply will take one to several days if you use email.